sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 * PATH : Path of csv file
 * SEPARATOR : CSV separtor
-* HEADER : True or false depending on file type
+* HEADER : Whether the CSV file has a header line
-* DROP MALFORMED : true or false depending on requirements
+* DROP MALFORMED : Whether malformed records would be dropped or an error raised

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^